mongodb-university/Bluehawk/docs/docs/guides/code-snippets.md

 When you generate Bluehawk output, the output file name concatenates:

 - The name of your unit test file
-- The word `codeblock`
+- The word `snippet`
 - The descriptive name that you put in the `snippet-start` tag
 - The file type of your unit test file

-For this example, the code block is in a file called Models.swift, so the generated output file name would be: `Models.codeblock.person-model.swift`.
+For this example, the code block is in a file called Models.swift, so the generated output file name would be: `Models.snippet.person-model.swift`.

 ### Example Unit Test Annotation

 #### Snippet start and end

 This is a complete code example in the [Models.swift](https://github.com/mongodb/docs-realm/blob/master/examples/ios/Examples/Models.swift) file in the Realm Docs iOS Unit Test suite.